 - Non-solar customers must have elected service under a rate containing legacy TOU periods prior to the rates with new TOU periods being implemented.
 The customer must also have their solar system installed prior to the rates becoming mandatory.

 Residential customers in California who qualify TOU grandfathering have protection for 5 years from the date the original permission to operate (PTO), but not to continue past 7/31/2022.
 Qualifying commercial customers can receive this benefit for 10 years from PTO issuance but not continue past 7/31/2027, and 12/31/2027 for public entities.

 California’s Transition to TOU-Based Rates

 Each of the CA IOUs has different timelines of when this transition will take place.
 Since SDG&E was the first to implement new rates, it began the transition process in March of this year while both SCE and PG&E are targeting October or November of 2020.
-Each IOU is required to provide customers with advanced notice and education on TOU based rates.
-Also, state law prohibits TOU rates from being mandatory so if non-solar customers do not wish to be served under a TOU rate they can opt-out of the default rate.
+Each IOU is required to provide customers with advanced notice and education on TOU-based rates.

 The Future of Grandfathering

 We expect to see a lot more grandfathering programs for solar customers in the coming years.
 As utilities and public utility commissions around the country continue to change their rate designs and NEM frameworks, they will likely continue to use grandfathering as a mechanism to protect existing customers from the effect of those changes.
 If California’s is any indication, we think it’s likely that future grandfathering rules will not be standardized.